pcabrales/prototwin-pet/README.md

 git clone https://github.com/pcabrales/prototwin-pet.git
 ```

 This is a Python-based project.
 Creating a conda environment is recommended to manage the dependencies.
-To make and activate conda environment with the necessary packages, run:
+If conda is not already installed, install it from the [official site](https://www.anaconda.com/download/success).
+To make and activate the conda environment with the necessary packages, run:
 ```bash
 conda env create -f environment.yml conda activate prototwin-pet